Improved Performances and Motivation in Intelligent Tutoring Systems: Combining Machine Learning and Learner Choice: Materials and Methods

 \subsubsection{Measurement toolkit}

 The measurement toolkit included two main parts of measurement.
 The former referred to a profile assessment and the latter to a Kidlearn intervention assessment.
-A timeline was designed to articulate these assessments around the Kidlearn game inside each session (see table \ref{table:exp3orga}).
+A timeline was designed to articulate these assessments around the Kidlearn game inside each session (see Table~\ref{table:exp3orga}).

-\paragraph{Profile metrics} To have an assessment of the background of each participant, several measures have been collected.
-First, the General Profile (GP) questionnaire refers to questions related to student information such as gender, experience with technologies, his perception and habits to use money (simple manipulation or money calculation).
-Another set of questions concerns the habits of choosing in life-related decision making such as clothes or food choices (self-choice score): it is used to probe the student's self-determination trait\footnote[1]{When a behaviour is self-determined, the regulatory process is choice, but when it is controlled, the regulatory process is compliance (or in some cases defiance) \cite{deci1991motivation}.}.
-Second, a school-related psychological perception assessment has been carried from the use of two questionnaires,i.e., the Quality of School-Life Scale (QSLS)\cite{lazar1999quality} and the Learner Empowerment Scale (LES)\cite{weber2005student}.
+\subsubsubsection{Profile metrics} To have an assessment of the background of each participant, several measures have been collected.
+First, the General Profile (GP) questionnaire (\ref{ques:GP}) refers to questions related to student information such as gender, experience with technologies, his perception and habits to use money (simple manipulation or money calculation).
+Another set of questions concerns the habits of choosing in life-related decision making such as clothes or food choices (self-choice score): it is used to probe the student's self-determination trait\footnote[1]{When a behaviour is self-determined, the regulatory process is choice, but when it is controlled, the regulatory process is compliance (or in some cases defiance) \cite{SRdeci1991motivation}.}.

+Second, a school-related psychological perception assessment has been carried from the use of two questionnaires,i.e., the Quality of School-Life Scale (QSLS)\cite{SRlazar1999quality} and the Learner Empowerment Scale (LES)\cite{SRweber2005student}.

 The QSLS evaluates the quality of school life experienced by the student (satisfaction at school, the student's interest in academic learning, and the nature of the student-teacher interactions / students' attitude towards the teacher), and it's a high predictor of disengagement behaviours in school.

 The LES measures the learner's empowerment with questions such as "This course will help me achieve my future goals" and "I have the qualifications to succeed in this class".
-The two questionnaires were combined and reworked to produce the School Profile questionnaire (SP), which contains 10 items on a 5-point Likert scale ; 5 items are related to school while the others to relationships.
+The two questionnaires were combined and reworked to produce the School Profile (SP) questionnaire (\ref{ques:SP}), which contains 10 items on a 5-point Likert scale ; 5 items are related to school while the others to relationships.